hjteo01/mmm/README.md

 The project involved:

-- Collecting and preparing historical marketing spend and KPI data
+- Collecting and preparing historical marketing spend data

 - Building and training a Bayesian Marketing Mix Model using Google Meridian